DaveJuel/addax/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This file is to instruct you installing and successfully running Addax.

 ### What is this repository for? ###

-* Quick summary
+* Addax is a web content management application.
+It web based.
-* Version
+* Version 1.0.0 beta
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

-### How do I get set up? ###
+### INSTALLATION PREREQUISITES ###

-* Summary of set up
+* Apache2 installed
-* Configuration
+* PHP 5.7 and greater installed
-* Dependencies
+* Mysql

-* Database configuration
+### CONFIGURATION DETAILS ###
-* How to run tests
+After cloning this project to your desired directory[Windows: C:~/xampp/htdocs , Linux: /var/www/html], you need to do the following.

-* Deployment instructions
+*
 ### Contribution guidelines ###

 * Writing tests